-The setbacks of the existing cement block building would be maintained and to accommodate for the new dwellings units construction would go up an additional two stories, but no higher than 35 feet in any place.
+The setbacks of the existing cement block building would be maintained to accommodate for the new dwellings units and construction would go up an additional two stories, but no higher than 37 feet in any place.
+The only exception to this would be the front wall of the garage along Elmwood Street where the new construction would be recessed slightly to accommodate for some additional vegetation and to improve sight lines along the street.
 In the four unit building, the exterior wall would remain in place but the dwelling units on the ends would be pushed back towards the interior of the lot.
 This would create small, semi-private garden areas for each of the units.
 Glass block openings in the exterior wall would allow additional sunlight to penetrate down into these garden areas.
-The first floor of each of these four units would have a kitchen, dining area, living room, and half bathroom.
-The second floor of each unit would contain two bedrooms (including the master bedroom) and two full bathrooms.
-The third floor of each unit would contain a flex room and access to a private roof deck, each of approximately 200 square feet in size.
-The net square footage of the two larger units in this portion of the building would be 1,425 square feet and 1,371 square feet for the two smaller units.
-The streetscape would be livened along Elmwood Street through the addition of first floor windows to the façade and the third floor balcony that faces the street.
+Two new structures would be built on the Elmwood Street side of the property, each containing three dwelling units.
+The first floor of each of these units would have a one car garage and a great room.
+The kitchen, dining area, living room, and a half bathroom would all be located on the second floor.
+The third floor of each unit would contain two bedrooms (including the master bedroom) and two full bathrooms.
+The fourth floor of each unit would contain a flex room and access to a private roof deck, each of approximately 200 square feet in size.
+Each of these units would also have basements.
+The net square footage of the larger units in Buildings 2 and 3 would be 4.184 square feet and 2.031 square feet for smaller units.
+The streetscape would be livened along Elmwood Street through the addition of first, second, and third floor windows and doorways that open right out onto the sidewalk to the façade and the third floor balcony that faces the street.